We are a Christ-centered, community-focused church, with a heart for peace and reconciliation for all.

 The congregation meets for worship each Sunday morning in a traditional though informal service.
 Approximately once every 2 months, a participatory service called “Ekklesia” replaces the usual format.
 The congregation enjoys music and sings a variety of musical styles during worship services.

-Adults also meet together for Sunday School classes prior to the worship service which may involve a discussion of a book, a theme, or Bible study.
-Some people are organized into small groups for Bible study and fellowship which meet at various times during the week.
+Adults also meet together for Adult Study Group by Zoom on Thursday evenings at 7:00 PM which may involve a discussion of a book, a theme, or Bible study.
 The Service & Witness Commission collaborates with other churches in the area and coordinates the involvement of the congregation in helping meet local community needs.

-A Prayer Garden was started in 2002.
-A pavilion was built in 2004 and is used for meals, worship, the Just4Kidz after school program, and other outdoor events.
+A pavilion was built in 2004 and is used for meals, worship, and other outdoor events.